RagnarB83/ash-documentation/docs/_build/html/_sources/coordinate-tools.rst.txt

 ######################################################

 If you need to add or remove atoms to your MM or QM/MM system this is a bit more involved than just modifying the coordinates.
 The reason is that both the coordinate and forcefield file needs to be updated and also: if you delete e.g. atom 4556 then all atom indices > 4556 change.
+This requires updating of forcefield files, coordinate files as well as atom lists (qmatoms and active atoms) that reference atom indices of the system.

 There are two options: